giuliabaracc/BiologicalVariability/README.md

 'VariabQuantification/' is where you will find code to obtain local and global BOLD signal variability :)

-'StatisticalProperties/' is where you will find code to assess stability and topography of local and global BOLD signal variability
+'StatisticalProperties/' is where you will find code to assess regional & network stability of local and global BOLD signal variability

-'SpatialScales/' is where you will find code to obtain micro/meso/macroscale data & relate it to local and global BOLD signal variability
+'SpatialScales/' is where you will find code to obtain & parcellate micro/meso/macroscale data & relate them to local and global BOLD signal variability

 'TemporalScales/' is where you will find code to run 1/f and local variability simulations on MEG data